 - Broth is much better than water

-Fresh cilantro is great when done.
+Fresh cilantro is great when done and/or feta cheese is a great addition too.

 If you had more time you could use a slow cooker but don’t use that method on an Instant Pot.
 To be honest, that mode doesn’t work well at all!